We're here to help

 It also covers any damages or compensation you're liable to pay unhappy clients.
 So, a business-saver on two fronts.

-Here's what ICAS have to say about your cover.
+Here's what ICAS have to say about your accountants' insurance requirements.

 ICAS insurance requirements

-ICAS members who’ve stopped trading need run-off cover.
+ICAS members who’ve stopped trading need two years' run-off cover.
 This covers claims involving past work but not current or new work.
-ICAS don't specify how long your run-off cover should last but other accountancy bodies suggest a minimum of six years.
-We'd agree.
+After that, members must take 'reasonable steps' to secure another four years' worth of run-off cover.

 Risk management

-As well as having insurance for when things go wrong, ICAS wants you to reduce your chances of a claim in the first place.
+As well as having insurance for when things go wrong, ICAS wants its accountants to reduce their chances of a claim in the first place.
 Seems sensible.

 It recommends you assess your risk level at least annually, ideally to coincide with your policy renewal, but more frequently if you make major company changes.